 (h) Disclosure of presentence reports.

 (1) Custody of presentence report.
 Any presentence report shall be available for the purpose of assisting a sentencing court and once prepared may be released to any district judge for that purpose.
 After use in the sentencing procedure, the presentence report shall be sealed by court order, and thereafter cannot be opened without a court order authorizing release of the report or parts thereof to a specific agency or individual.
 Provided, the presentence report shall be available to the Idaho Department of Corrections so long as the defendant is committed to or supervised by the Department, and may be retained by the Department for three years after the defendant is discharged.
+If probation or parole supervision is transferred to another state, the Department may provide a copy of the presentence report to the supervising entity in that state.
 In addition, when preparing a report on a defendant, a presentence investigator shall have access to previous presentence reports, including all attachments and addendums, prepared on that defendant, whether in the same case or in previous cases.
 The pre-sentence investigator's own copy of the presentence report similarly is restricted from use by all but authorized court personnel.
-Neither the defendant, defendant's counsel, the prosecuting attorney nor any person authorized by the sentencing court to receive a copy of the presentence report shall release to any other person or agency the report itself or any information contained therein, except as provided in Article 1, Section 22(9) of the Idaho Constitution.
+Neither the defendant, defendant's counsel, the prosecuting attorney nor any person authorized by the sentencing court to receive a copy of the presentence report shall release to any other person or agency the report itself or any information contained therein.
+However, as provided in Article 1, Section 22(9) of the Idaho Constitution, the victim has a right to read, but not to have a copy of, the presentence report.
 Any violation of this rule shall be deemed contempt of court and subject to appropriate sanctions.

 (2) Availability of presentence information to evaluators.
 The presentence investigator may release information relating to the defendant's criminal history and law enforcement reports related to the offense for which the defendant is to be sentenced to persons preparing reports to assist the court in sentencing pursuant to a court-ordered evaluation.
 Any person receiving such information shall not release that information to any other person or agency.
 Any violation of this rule shall be deemed contempt of court and subject to appropriate sanctions.